Prag8855/aab/content/guides/blue-card.md

 - [ ] **Qualifications for the job**
     You must know how to do your job.
 For example, to get a programming job, you must know how to program.
 - [ ] **Permission to do this job**
-    If the job requires permits or special qualifications, you must have them.[^12] For example, doctors, engineers and lawyers need permits or specific qualifications.
-Use the [recognition finder](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession) to know what qualifications you need. {# Rephrase #}
+    If you need a permit or special qualifications to do your job, you must have them.[^12] For example, doctors, engineers and lawyers need special qualifications.
+Use the [recognition finder](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession) to see what your job requires.
 - [ ] **A university degree**
     Your university degree must be recognised in Germany.
 Use [Anabin](https://hallogermany.com/blog/anabin-guide-academic-degrees) to see if your school and degree are recognised. - [How to use Anabin](https://hallogermany.com/blog/anabin-guide-academic-degrees)